-Undergraduate and graduate degrees are available from six colleges: Fairmount College of Liberal Arts and Sciences; W. Frank Barton School of Business; College of Applied Studies; College of Engineering; College of Fine Arts and College of Health Professions.
+Undergraduate and graduate degrees are available from seven colleges: College of Applied Studies; College of Engineering; College of Fine Arts; College of Health Professions; College of Innovation and Design; Fairmount College of Liberal Arts and Sciences; and W. Frank Barton School of Business.

 The University conducts classes at five locations.
 The main campus is located at 1845 Fairmount, Wichita, Kansas.
-There are four satellite campuses: WSU Haysville is located at 106 Steward Avenue, Haysville, KS, the West Campus is located at 3801 North Walker Avenue, Maize, Kansas, the South Campus is located at 3805 E. Harry, Wichita, Kansas, and the Old Town Campus is located at 121 N. Mead, 213 N. Mead and 238 N. Mead, Wichita, Kansas.
+There are four satellite campuses: WSU Haysville is located at 106 Steward Avenue, Haysville, KS, the West Campus is located at 3801 N. Walker Avenue, Wichita, Kansas, the South Campus is located at 3805 E. Harry, Suite B105 Wichita, Kansas, and the Old Town Campus is located at 121 N. Mead, 213 N. Mead and 238 N. Mead, Wichita, Kansas.